gp86041/myprojects/index.md

-# Welcome to Jeff Pu's Project Gallery!
+# Welcome to Jeff Pu's Project (a.k.a.
+Coding For Fun) Gallery!
 >Here is where you can see a list of coding tools I developed for various purposes.
 >Last Updated 12/15/2016, While it is freaking snowing outside like crazy!!!